 - Race-style cassette transmission allows simple trackside gearing changes to suit individual circuits

-– With the revised engine shaft layout, the “cassette” is located high enough that it can be accessed without having to drain engine oil
+- The “cassette” is located high enough that it can be accessed without having to drain engine oil

-– Fine-tuned primary and final reduction ratios minimize rear end movement (squat/lift) during acceleration and deceleration.
-The more composed rear end action allows more freedom with suspension settings
+- Primary and final reduction ratios minimize rear end movement (squat/lift) during acceleration and deceleration

-– Closer-ratio 4th, 5th and 6th gears complement the new ZX-10R’s circuit performance
+- Close-ratio 4th, 5th and 6th gears complement the ZX-10R’s circuit performance

 - Overall gear ratios suit the power characteristics for ideal power delivery in all rpm ranges